Titan-Systems/titan/README.md

  * **Fast** » Titan Core runs in seconds, even with complex environments

  * **SQL** » The only tool that allows you to write Python, YAML, or SQL

+## Open Source

+This project is licensed under the Apache 2.0 License - see [LICENSE](LICENSE) for details.
+The source code for Titan Core is available on [Github](https://github.com/Titan-Systems/titan).

 ## Documentation